 Best tomatoes for pasta pomodoro

-Basically, any small tomato that you can cook whole would be perfect in this vegan pasta recipe.
+Any small tomato that will cook whole would be perfect in this vegan pasta recipe.
 You can even add mascarpone and make this easy tomato mascarpone sauce to go with any pasta.

 You have over 7,500 varieties at your feet!